-Mode Whether Penal Maximum arrestable Code
+Mode Whether arrestable Penal Code Nature of Offence Maximum

-i Frocedure Co

-of trial without a Warrant (2006 Revision) Nature of Offence punishment
+of trial without a Warrant (2013 Revision) Taking of Officer punishment

-category "A" means ŕ
+category "A" means arrestable Section

-arrestable Section

-В 95(1) Abuse of office Three years

-В 95(2) Abuse of office for gain Four years

-В A 96 Public officer giving false certificate Four years

-С A 97 Unauthorised administration of an oath Two years

-В A 98 False assumption of authority Four years

 A A 99 Personating public officer Four years

 В 100 Threat of injury to person employed in the public service Four years

 A 101 Perjury Seven years

 A 103 Fabricating evidence Seven years

 В 104 False swearing Four years

 В 105 Deceiving witnesses Four years

 В 106 Destroying evidence Four years

 В 107(1) Defeating the course of justice Seven years

 В 107(2) Conspiracy to defeat the course of justice Five years

 В 108 Compounding of offences Four years

 В 109 Compounding penal actions Four years

 В A 110 Offering reward for stolen property Four years

 В A 111 Offences relating to judicial proceedings Four years

-В A 112 Rescue of a person in other cases Seven years
+В A 112 Rescue of a person in other case Seven years

+В A 113 Escape Four years

+В A 114 Permitting prisoner to escape Four years

-Mode Whether Penal Maximum of trial arrestable without a Code (2006 Nature of Offence punishment category Warrant "A" means arrestable Revision) Section В A 113 Escape Four years В A 114 Permitting prisoner to escape Four years В A 115 Aiding prisoner to escape Seven years В A 116 Unlawfully removing attached property Three years С A 117 Obstructing court officers Four years В 118 Frauds, etc., by public officers Four years В 119 Neglect of official duty Four years В A 119 False information to public officer Three years \$400 В 121 Disobedience of lawful duty Two years В A 122 Insult to religion Four years В A 123 Disturbing religious assemblies Four years В A 124 Trespassing, etc., on burial places Four years С 125 Words, etc., with intent to wound religious feelings One year В A 126(1) Hindering burial, etc. Four years A A 128 Rape Life Imp.
-A A 129 Attempted rape Fourteen years
+Mode Whether Penal Maximum of trial arrestable without a Warrant Code (2013 Revision) Nature of Offence punishment category "A" means arrestable Section В A 115 Aiding prisoner to escape Seven years В A 116 Unlawfully removing attached property Three years С A 117 Obstructing court officers Four years В 118 Frauds, etc., by public officers Four years В 119 Neglect of official duty Four years В A 120 False information to public officer Three years \$400 В 121 Disobedience of lawful duty Two years В A 122 Insult to religion Four years В A 123 Disturbing religious assemblies Four years В A 124 Trespassing, etc., on burial places Four years С 125 Words, etc., with intent to wound religious feelings One year В A 126(1) Hindering burial, etc. Four years A A 128 Rape Life Imp.
+A A 129 Attempted rape Fourteen years A A 130 Abduction for the purpose of marriage or carnal knowledge Ten years В A 131 Abduction of girl under sixteen Four years

-Mode Whether Penal Maximum of trial arrestable without a Warrant Code (2006 Revision) Nature of Offence punishment category "A" means arrestable Section A A 130 Abduction for the purpose of marriage or carnal knowledge Ten years В A 131 Abduction of girl under sixteen Four years В A 132 Indecent assault on female Ten years С A 133 Insulting the modesty of a women Three years A A 134(1)(a) Defilement of girl under twelve Twenty years A A 134(1)(b) Defilement of girl between the ages of twelve and sixteen Twelve years A A 134(2) Defilement of girl under sixteen Seven years В A 135 Defilement of idiots, etc. Twelve years В A 136 Procuration Four years В A 137 Administering drugs to woman or girl Four years В A 138 Detention in a brothel Four years В A 139(1) Living on earnings of prostitution Four years В A 140 Brothel keeping Four years В A 141(1) Attempt to procure abortion Four years В A 142 Attempt to procure own abortion Four years В A 143 Supplying drugs for purpose of procuring abortion Four years В A 144(1) Unnatural offence Ten years В A 144(2) Unnatural offence (attempt) Four years
+Mode Whether Penal Maximum of trial arrestable without a Code (2013 Nature of Offence punishment category Warrant "A" means arrestable Revision) Section В A 132 Indecent assault on female Ten years С A 133 Insulting the modesty of a woman Three years A A 134(1)(a) Defilement of girl under twelve Twenty years A A 134(1)(b) Defilement of girl between the ages of twelve and sixteen Twelve years A A 134(2) Attempted Defilement of girl under sixteen Ten years В A 134A Gross indecency Twelve years В A 135 Defilement of idiots, etc. Twelve years В A 136 Procuration Four years В A 137 Administering drugs to woman or girl Four years В A 138 Detention in a brothel Four years В A 139(1) Living on earnings of prostitution Four years В A 140 Brothel keeping Four years В A 141(1) Attempt to procure abortion Four years В A 142 Attempt to procure own abortion Four years В A 143 Supplying drugs for purpose of procuring abortion Four years В A 144(1) Unnatural offence Ten years